 The Fund's Shares are offered on a daily basis.
-Please see "Plan of Distribution" on page 95 for purchase instructions and additional information.
+Please see "Plan of Distribution" on page 99 for purchase instructions and additional information.

-The minimum initial investment for Class U is \$2,500; subsequent investments may be made with at least \$100 for regular accounts and \$50 for retirement plan accounts, except for purchases made pursuant to the Fund's DRP or as otherwise permitted by the Fund.
-The Fund reserves the right to waive the investment minimum.
+The minimum initial investment for Class U-2 is \$2,500 for regular accounts and \$1,000 for retirement plan accounts; subsequent investments may be made with at least \$100 for regular accounts and \$50 for retirement plan accounts, except for purchases made pursuant to the Fund's DRP or as otherwise permitted by the Fund.
+The Fund reserves the right to waive investment minimums.
 See "Distributions - Dividend Reinvestment Plan."